|Popular For:||Walking trails, wildlife viewing, ski, snowshoe|

 In winter the trails are typically well-worn, but sometimes snowshoes can be helpful.
 It’s also popular for cross-country skiing and fat-biking.
 In the spring and summer months, it helps to come prepared for mosquitoes.

 The refuge is free for day use.
+A Visitor Center on site has more information and educational information on the refuge.
+There are restrooms on-site, but they are locked during winter.
 I highly suggest making a donation to Friends of Creamer’s Field for how much work they put in (mostly volunteers) and their level of community outreach.